 For in this case, if $\VM(M,N) = \{ \m_0 \}$, then if $\Ext_{\M}^*(M,N)$ is nonzero, the radical $\sqrt{I_{\M}(M,N)}$ equals $\m_0$, by \cite[Theorem 25]{Matsumura}.
 Consequently, the Krull dimension of $\Ho ( \C ) / I_{\M}(M,N)$ must be zero. \end{remark}

 In the following result, we collect some of the basic properties enjoyed by support varieties for objects of $\M$.
 For objects of $\C$, these properties were listed in \cite[Proposition 3.3]{BPW}.
-In that paper, we made the assumption that the ground field $k$ be algebraically closed, but that assumption was never needed.
-The proofs carry over to the general setting of exact module categories, and note that some of them rely on Corollary \ref{lem:centralaction}.
-Only one of the properties, number (6), requires an argument that is special to $\M$.
+In that paper, we made the assumption that the ground field $k$ is algebraically closed, but that assumption was never needed.
+The proofs carry over to the general setting of exact module categories; some of them rely on Corollary \ref{lem:centralaction}.
+Only one of the properties, number (6) below, requires an argument that is special to $\M$.